How to run a test

 During the Test

-Once the test begins, you’ll experience the full participant flow:
+Once the test begins, you’ll experience the full participant flow:- The moderator greets you and introduces the study

-- You’ll be asked questions from your research plan
+- You’re asked questions from your research plan

-- The interviewer will probe deeper based on your responses
+- The moderator probes deeper based on your responses

 - Respond naturally: Don’t just give short answers.
 Respond as a real participant would.